monyarm/NovelVM/doc/docportal/settings/audio.rst

 .. _device:

 Preferred device (global settings) or Music device (game-specific settings)
-	Specifies the device ScummVM uses to output audio.
-When set to **<default>**, ScummVM automatically chooses the most appropriate option for the played game.
-If set to an MT-32 or a MIDI device, or if ScummVM chooses one of these automatically, the settings on the MT-32 or MIDI tabs also apply.
+	Specifies the device NovelVM uses to output audio.
+When set to **<default>**, NovelVM automatically chooses the most appropriate option for the played game.
+If set to an MT-32 or a MIDI device, or if NovelVM chooses one of these automatically, the settings on the MT-32 or MIDI tabs also apply.

 	*music_driver*

 .. _opl:

 AdLib Emulator
-	Chooses which emulator is used by ScummVM when the AdLib emulator is chosen as the **Preferred device**.
+	Chooses which emulator is used by NovelVM when the AdLib emulator is chosen as the **Preferred device**.

 	*opl_driver*